pmaroti/stm32si5351/lib/readme.txt

-This directory is intended for the project specific (private) libraries.
+This directory is intended for project specific (private) libraries.
-PlatformIO will compile them to static libraries and link to executable file.
+PlatformIO will compile them to static libraries and link them to executable files.

-The source code of each library should be placed in separate directory, like "lib/private_lib/[here are source files]".
+The source code of each library should be placed in separate directories, like "lib/private_lib/[here are source files]".

-For example, see how can be organized `Foo` and `Bar` libraries:
+For example, see the structure of the following two libraries `Foo` and `Bar`:

 |--lib
 |  |